 We reviewed all applicable financial and programmatic reports required by the contract, including audited financial statements.
-Based on our review, the agency was in compliance with all financial and programmatic reporting requirements.
+Based on our review, the agency was not in compliance with all financial and programmatic reporting requirements.
+See Finding #1 for additional details.

 5. Civil Rights Requirements